 The Age of the Customer heralds a decisive, disruptive shift in the balance of marketplace power.
 Consumers now control relationships with brands, not the other way around; they expect to get exactly what they want, when and how they want it.
 With empowerment and entitlement continuing to climb, brands face two options: keep pace or perish.
 Moving with their customers means recognizing them as individuals — in real time, across devices and channels, and meeting (or, better yet, exceeding) their ever-increasing expectations.

 Always-on customer identity resolution is the answer.
-It’s the engine that drives continuous engagement and creates the truly relevant, personalized experiences that foster long-term loyalty and retention.
+It’s the engine that drives continuous engagement and creates the truly relevant, personalized experiences that foster long-term brand loyalty and retention.
 In short, it’s what separates the brands who are crushing it in the Age of the Customer from those who are getting crushed.

 “5 Things Marketers Must Do to Master Identity Resolution,” a live webinar hosted by Signal on Oct.
 12, tackled the subject head on, bringing together guest speaker, Forrester VP and Principal Analyst Joe Stanhope and Signal Chief Innovation Officer Blane Sims to address both the obstacles and opportunities.
 Here are three tactics for navigating the road ahead.